Click a title to read a selection.

 In the following months, the surveyor finds himself in a struggle for survival against an unforgiving environment, and as hard as he looks, he never sees any sign of other humans.
 His extreme isolation causes unwanted memories of his troubled youth to come alive, blurring the past with the present.
 Doubting his sanity, he must solve the mystery of his missing ship.

 High school troubles become the conflicts for Tim’s stories.
 In the world of his imagination, Joan transforms into “Princess Joan” and must confront rogue wolves, giant cats, deadly dragons, evil sorcerers, murderous tyrants and the end of humanity.
+Each story he writes is a gift for Joan.
 Unfortunately, the real world doesn’t follow Tim’s storylines.
-Chaz finds the stories in Joan’s binder and decides to punch Tim in the face.
+Chaz, Joan’s very jealous boyfriend, finds the stories and decides to turn Tim’s life upside-down.
 This dispute upsets the precarious balance of friendships.
 If Tim is to fight back, he’ll have to do it with the only weapons at his command: a pencil and a notebook.